 Workspaces, which represent, for example, an application and its entities within the business unit—such as user stories, tests, and defects.

 Every space has at least one active workspace, the default workspace.
 The original name of this workspace is default_workspace.
-It can be renamed, but it cannot be deleted.
+It can be renamed, but cannot be deleted.

 Entities and their contexts